 One of the best things about these headphones is that they are dedicated swimming headphones with an IP68 Waterproof Rating for 2-meter-deep Swimming for 2 hours.

 Another thing is Wight.
-You don’t have to carry a half KG on your head and jawbones; it has only 1.06-ounce weight which is I think best for most people.
+You don’t have to carry a half KG on your head and jawbones; it has only 1.06-ounce weight, which is best for most people.

-Battery backup is also decent; 8 hours is not less for Swimming.
+Battery backup is also decent; 8 hours is equal for Swimming.

 Why should you not buy Shokz OpenSwim?

 These headphones do not have a Bluetooth feature.
-The reason behind this is that they are dedicated to Swimming, and you know Bluetooth technology does not work underwater.
-After listening to songs underwater with earplugs, I was missing Bluetooth for typical day-to-day use.
+This is because they are dedicated to Swimming, and you know Bluetooth technology does not work underwater.
+After listening to songs underwater with earplugs, I needed Bluetooth for typical daily use.

 If you are looking for these bone headphones for calling and music purposes, unfortunately, these do not even have a microphone.
 As I said, they are undoubtedly the best Bone conduction headphones for Swimming because they are dedicated to Swimming.

-The last thing you may not like is again related to a wireless connection.
-In this era, you have to download your music through a PC via a data cable.
+The last thing you may not like is related to a wireless connection.
+In this era, you must download music through a PC via a data cable.
 It can be frustrating sometimes.

 2. H2O Audio Sonar IPX8 Waterproof Bone Conduction Open-Ear Headphones